 And their welcome page is consistent with this same value proposition that they are the best messaging app for teams:

-Don’t be like Google AdWords with their welcome screen.
-Their welcome message doesn’t properly set a new user’s expectation for what will happen next:
+Don’t be like Google Ads with their welcome screen.
+Their welcome message doesn’t properly set a new user’s expectation for what will happen next.

 Will the message simply go away?
 Will it launch into a tour?
 It’s unclear.

 There are better designs to evoke a product tour.
 Some include elements like arrows or carousel dots, like Google Photos demonstrates: